 The site plans also include bicycle parking at each warehouse/distribution building, and each bike rack will accommodate three bicycles.
 Prior to certification of the DSP, the applicant needs to update the site plans to show an inverted-U style bicycle rack (or a similar model that provides two points of contact for a parked bicycle) detail.
-Inverted-U-style racks accommodate two bicycles each.
+Inverted-U style racks accommodate two bicycles each.

 In addition, the subject site is impacted by the planned CACT.
 The route of the CACT impacts the frontage of the property along Central Avenue, the northern portion of Karen Boulevard, and the Potomac Electric Power Company (PEPCO) right-of-way that is oriented east-west through the property.
 The Prince George's County Department of Parks and Recreation (DPR) is in the process of constructing the CACT, which is adjacent to the subject property and is listed as a DPR-priority recreational trail facility.
 Segment 4 of the overall CACT project is the section that is closest to the subject property.
 The latest cost estimate from DPR puts that segment at a cost of over one million dollars.
-Transportation Planning staff would note Condition 13-f of PPS 4-21051 directs the remaining funds under the bicycle and pedestrian impact statement cost cap which would provide approximately \$354,478.29 to be directed to the DPR toward the cost of the Segment 4 phase of the CACT project.
+Staff from the Transportation Planning Section would note that Condition 13f of PPS 4-21051 directs the remaining funds under the bicycle and pedestrian impact statement cost cap which would provide approximately \$354,478.29 to be directed to the DPR toward the cost of the Segment 4 phase of the CACT project.
 This payment is required at the time of the first building permit.

-Transportation Planning staff find that all planned and recommended pedestrian and bicycle facilities meet the intent of the master plans and policies, by providing new continuous connections, improvements along the roadway frontages, bicycle-friendly facilities and connecting the site to adjacent properties.
+Staff from the Transportation Planning Section find that all planned and recommended pedestrian and bicycle facilities meet the intent of the master plans and policies, by providing new continuous connections, improvements along the roadway frontages, bicycle-friendly facilities and connecting the site to adjacent properties.

 - d.
-Subdivision-In a memorandum dated November 8, 2024 (Vatandoost to Huang), the Subdivision Section noted that the proposed site layout is consistent with that approved under PPS 4-21051, and the industrial development proposed with this DSP amendment is within the quantity evaluated at the time of the PPS.
-The Subdivision Section also noted that a new PPS is not required at this time, and offered the following comments: - (1) New final plats will be required in order to record the parcels proposed for development in this DSP amendment, prior to approval of building permits. - (2) The property has an automatic certificate of adequacy associated with PPS 4-21051.
+Subdivision-The Planning Board has reviewed and adopts the memorandum dated November 8, 2024 (Vatandoost to Huang).
+The Subdivision Section noted that the approved site layout is consistent with that approved under PPS 4-21051, and the industrial development approved with this DSP amendment is within the quantity evaluated at the time of the PPS.
+The Subdivision Section also noted that a new PPS is not required at this time, and offered the following comments: - (1) New final plats will be required in order to record the parcels approved for development in this DSP amendment, prior to approval of building permits.

+- (2) The property has an automatic certificate of adequacy associated with PPS 4-21051.
 Pursuant to Section 24-4503 of the current Prince George's County Subdivision Regulations, this automatic certificate of adequacy became effective on January 19, 2023, for a period of twelve years, subject to the expiration provisions of Section 24-4503(c) of the Subdivision Regulations. - e.
-Environmental Planning-In a memorandum dated November 11, 2024 (Kirchhof to Huang), the Environmental Planning Section offered the following:
+Environmental Planning-The Planning Board has reviewed and adopts the memorandum dated November 11, 2024 (Kirchhof to Huang).
+The Environmental Planning Section offered the following: